StarManTheGamer/poly-newdocs/docs/objects/world/Part.md

 ### HideStuds:bool { property }

-Controls whether to display studs on the part or not.
+Determines whether to display studs on the part or not.

 ### IsSpawn:bool { property }